Cardiac arrhythmias

 There are several forms of cardiac arrhythmias:

-- Tachycardic cardiac arrhythmia: The heart beats faster than 100 times per minute.
-The so-called tachycardic cardiac arrhythmias include atrial fibrillation, atrial flutter and ventricular tachycardia.
+• Tachycardic cardiac arrhythmia: The heart beats faster than 100 times per minute.
+The so-called tachycardic cardiac arrhythmias include atrial fibrillation, atrial flutter, supraventricular tachycardia or ventricular tachycardia.

-- Irregular heartbeat / skips: If the heart is out of rhythm and sometimes or constantly beats irregularly, the person concerned is suffering from a so-called arrhythmia.
-A common form of arrhythmia is extrasystoles – additional heartbeats that occur outside the regular rhythm.
-These extra beats are often harmless, but can be perceived as heart stumbling or an irregular pulse.
+• Irregular heartbeat / skips: If the heart is out of rhythm and sometimes or constantly beats absolutely arrhythmically, the person affected often suffers from so-called atrial fibrillation.
+Another common form of irregular heartbeat is extrasystoles – additional heartbeats that occur outside the regular rhythm.
+These extra beats are often – but not always – harmless, can be very disturbing and are perceived as a stumbling heartbeat or an irregular pulse.
+If it occurs very frequently, it can also lead to heart failure.

-- Asystole: Pauses in the heart’s natural rhythm generator, the sinus node, lasting longer than three seconds.
+• Asystole: Pauses in the heart’s natural rhythm generator, the sinus node, lasting longer than three seconds.
+If it lasts longer than 10 seconds, the patient loses consciousness.

-We find out what type of cardiac arrhythmia is present based on a thorough examination.
+We use the examination to find out what type of cardiac arrhythmia is present.

 Symptoms: Palpitations and dropouts